KBOI-FM: Adult contemporary (1990–1991)

-Top 40 (1991-2011)
+Top 40 (1991–2011)

 Magic 93.1

-In 1991, the station became changed to a CHR/Top 40 format as Magic 93.1, rejoining the CHR format targeting to younger listeners in the Boise market, and went head to head with KF95.
+In 1991, the station became changed to a CHR/Top 40 format as Magic 93.1, targeting younger listeners in the Boise market.
+It went head to head with KF95.
 After a rough initial launch, the station eventually took down heritage rival KF95 to become the dominant AC/AAA station throughout the decade.
 The station made headlines when popular KFXD jock Evan "The Hitman" (Evan McIntyre) abruptly bailed on his shift and called in to Magic to announce that he was "leaving the towers of Amity Road behind".

-Magic's popularity began a steady decline after rival KCIX raided Magic's talent roster, resulting in the loss of several personalities, including PD and morning show host Mike Kasper and co-host Kate McGwire.
+Magic's popularity began a steady decline after 105.9 KCIX raided Magic's talent roster.
+That resulted in the loss of several personalities, including PD and morning show host Mike Kasper and co-host Kate McGwire.
 While KCIX's attempt to take over the Top-40 market fell short, the damage from losing the morning show proved costly.
 A laundry list of morning show experiments and frequent talent turnover did little to solve the problem.

-When KSAS-FM was launched in 2000, the two immediately began a head-to-head match-up, and the two stations see-sawed back and forth in the ratings.
+When 103.3 KSAS-FM was launched in 2000, Magic 93.1 and KSAS-FM immediately began a head-to-head match-up, and the two stations see-sawed back and forth in the ratings.
 In the beginning, KSAS featured talent voicetracked from other markets, while KZMG adopted a live and local approach.
 However, when KSAS turned to more local stunts and events, KZMG got knocked down to third place as it turned to syndication.

 93-1 Hit Music Now

-On October 5, 2009, KZMG dropped the heritage "Magic" name and reverted to "93.1 Hit Music Now", but still kept the existing format, Top 40/CHR.
+On October 5, 2009, KZMG dropped the heritage "Magic" name and reverted to the slogan "93.1 Hit Music Now".
+But it still kept its existing Top 40/CHR format.
 The logo and branding was similar to CBS Radio's KAMP-FM (from Los Angeles), WNOW-FM (from New York City), WVMV (from Detroit) and Beasley Broadcasting's KFRH (from Las Vegas).
 The new imaging also featured shorter DJ interruptions and a playlist adjustment to better compete with KSAS.

-Despite the change, the rise of another rival KWYD had changed the dynamics of the Top-40 wars to take on KSAS directly, and it became evident that Boise could not support three Top-40 stations.
-This, along with corresponding advances in digital music storage technology such as iPods and the Internet essentially doomed KZMG, and talk of a format flip soon intensified.
+Despite the change, the rise of another rival, 101.1 KWYD, changed the dynamics of the Boise Top-40 wars.
+It became evident that Boise could not support three Top-40 stations.
+This, along with corresponding advances in digital music storage technology such as iPods and the Internet, essentially doomed KZMG, and talk of a format flip soon intensified.